What Dreams of Your Death Are Really About

 When the moment came I felt no pain, and never lost consciousness.
 It just seemed like I was passing through purplish space into the stars.
 It felt like the spirits of everyone I loved, dead and alive, were there, and I was joining them.
 When I woke up I was crying, not because dying was sad but because it was sublime.

 Dream interpretation has been important in psychotherapy since at least the time of Sigmund Freud.
 According to Freud, dreams were the “royal road to the unconscious” (The Interpretation of Dreams, 1900), allowing a glimpse into the deepest workings of the psyche that wasn’t possible during our waking hours.
 For Freud, dreams opened cracks through which we could see our darkest secrets—secrets that we kept even from ourselves.

-There have been countless discussions in my therapy office center on the specter of death that hangs over each of us:
+There have been countless discussions in my therapy office centered on the specter of death that hangs over each of us:

 - “I don’t want to die alone.”

 - “I’m so afraid of dying that I’m not living.”